2003 South Dakota tornado outbreak: June 23 event

+June 24 event

 Manchester, South Dakota

 The most powerful tornado was located around Manchester in Kingsbury County and was rated an F4 on the Fujita scale.
 In the National Weather Service survey released shortly after the tornado, winds were estimated to be up to 260 miles per hour.
 There, every single structure was either heavily damaged or destroyed.
 Trees were debarked and all three homes were swept away.
 No fatalities were reported with this tornado, but at least 4 people were injured by the storm.
-Manchester was never rebuilt and is now a "ghost town" with some farm buildings but otherwise no houses or stores.
-Researchers had placed several sensors all across the area that was hit by the tornado.
-The twister passed right over one of the sensors which recorded a 100 millibar pressure drop.
-One film shot showed the tornado passing directly over a camera placed and buried on the ground.
+Manchester was never rebuilt and is now a "ghost town".
+Researchers had placed several sensors all across the area that were hit by the tornado.
+One recorded a record-setting pressure measurement 100 mb below ambient pressure.

-Other tornadoes

-Most tornadoes across South Dakota during that day were weak F0's and F1's; however, many caused extensive damage to farms and crops.
-One tornado tore through the Turner County Fairgrounds in Parker, destroying many structures at the site.

-In Minnesota, several tornadoes touched down near the Buffalo Lake area with one of the storms causing extensive damage to the town.
-No tornado-related fatalities were reported during the entire day; however, tornadoes on June 22 and 23 killed two people in Nebraska.

-During a four-day period from June 21 to June 24, the entire area from Wyoming to Minnesota was hit by a total of 125 tornadoes including 2 F4s.